October 10th, 2023

 6 to 12 hours after the last dose

-The first symptoms appear within hours of the last dose of heroin being taken.
-The earliest symptoms are typically graded as 0 in intensity and include drug-seeking behaviour, cravings, and anxiety.
+The first heroin withdrawal symptoms usually appear within hours of the last dose of heroin being taken.
+These symptoms may include drug-seeking behaviour, cravings and anxiety.
 As the detox progresses, other symptoms such as yawning, watery eyes, runny nose, restlessness, and sweating may appear.
-These symptoms are classed as grade 1 symptoms.

 24 to 36 hours after the last dose

 The worst of the symptoms will have appeared during the first two to three days.
-Grade 2 symptoms include irritability, dilated pupils, leg cramps, muscle twitches, and loss of appetite.
-Grade 3 symptoms are the worst and include low grade fever, increased blood pressure, stomach cramps, nausea, vomiting, diarrhoea, rapid breathing, and weakness.
+These symptoms are more intense than the initial ones and may include irritability, dilated pupils, leg cramps, muscle twitches, and loss of appetite.
+The next symptoms to appear are usually the worst and may include low-grade fever, increased blood pressure, stomach cramps, nausea, vomiting, diarrhoea, rapid breathing, and weakness.
 Most of the symptoms will peak at about 2-3 days.

 7 to 10 days after the last dose